 - Cocoa powder for dusting

-- For chocolate sponge: Preheat oven to 325°F. Line an ungreased 8-inch Cake Pan with parchment paper.
+- Preheat oven to 325°F. Line an ungreased 8-inch Cake Pan with parchment paper.

 - In a bowl, sift together the flour, cocoa powder (I use Droste) and salt.